colindean/problem-diagnosis-remedy-proposal/template-adr.md

+:warning: _View & copy this in raw mode to see the comments with hints._

 <!-- This is a barebones template specifically for using this PDR format within an Architecture Decision Record (ADR) -->

 # ?.
 XXX ADR TITLE